jccastrog/imGLAD/README.md

    $> git clone https://github.com/jccastrog/imGLAD
    ```

-You can also download the zip file from the GitHub site https://github.com/jccastrog/imGLAD(https://github.com/jccastrog/imGLAD)
+You can also download the zip file from the GitHub site [https://github.com/jccastrog/imGLAD](https://github.com/jccastrog/imGLAD)

 ## Building models for target genomes

-Once you have installed imGLAD you can use fitModel.py(./fitModel.py) to create a model of the target genome you want to detect.
+Once you have installed imGLAD you can use [fitModel](./fitModel.py) to create a model of the target genome you want to detect.

 The automatic training generates reads form a randomly selected number of genomes (default is 200 genomes) from RefSeq (Pruitt et al., 2004), and builds in-silico-generated datasets of about 1 million reads each.
 Simulated reads from the target genome(s) are then generated in a similar way, and added to the former datasets, at different abundances, in order to create the positive datasets.
 Reads from the target genome(s) are omitted for the construction of negative datasets.
 All other genomes used to create the datasets are sampled in equal proportions (i.e., even richness).

 ## Estimating the probability of presence for your samples

-Once the logistic model has been built, sequencing breadth can be used to reliably predict the probability of presence of the target genome in any number of query metagenomic datasets.
+Once the logistic model has been built, sequencing breadth can be used to reliably predict the probability of presence of the target genome in any number of query metagenomic datasets, using [probEstimate](./probEstimate).